-That time of the year when you’ll be seeing Jack-O-Lanterns everywhere is about to arrive.
+That time of the year when you’ll see Jack-O-Lanterns everywhere is about to arrive.
 Those little witches, ghouls, zombies, vampires and other scary creatures will be roaming the streets hungry for candy and other treats and you need to be prepared.

 Or maybe you’re the type that throws Halloween parties so you and your friends can make total fools out of yourselves by wearing goofy costumes and whatnot.
 Either way, here’s a roundup of spectacularly good-looking Halloween recipes you can make at home – without those dreaded food dyes that suck the health out of the creep factor!